28 February – 17 March 2019

 about the exhibition

 GW Bot studied in London, Paris and Australia, graduating from the Australian National University in 1982.
-She has been a full-time artist since 1985 and has held over fifty solo exhibitions in Sydney, Melbourne, Canberra, Brisbane, Perth, London, Paris, New York, Los Angeles and Manila.
-Her work is represented in over one hundred public collections, including the National Gallery of Australia, The Albertina (Vienna), British Museum (London), Victoria and Albert Museum (London), Bibliothèque nationale (Paris) and Fogg Museum of Fine Arts (Harvard University, USA), as well as numerous Australian regional galleries, corporate collections and domestic and international tertiary, college and academy art collections.
+She has been a full-time artist since 1985 and has held over fifty five solo exhibitions in Sydney, Melbourne, Canberra, Brisbane, Perth, London, Paris, New York, Los Angeles and Manila.
+She has been a finalist in numerous prizes including most recently the Geelong acquisitive print award and Wynne Prize.
+In 2014, she was the winner of the John & Elizabeth Newham Pring Memorial Prize at the Art Gallery of New South Wales, Sydney.
+Her work is represented in over one hundred public collections, including the National Gallery of Australia, The Albertina (Vienna), British Museum (London), Victoria and Albert Museum (London), Bibliothèque Nationale (Paris) and Fogg Museum of Fine Arts (Harvard University, USA), as well as numerous Australian regional galleries, corporate collections and domestic and international tertiary, college and academy art collections.